PiotrAntoniak/QuestionAnswering/README.md

 ## TODO:
 - add support for audio,
-- add support for youtube videos,
+- add support for youtube videos.
-- integrete dialogue model that can chat about document.